primaryodors/primarydock/PREDICTION.md

 Available parameters for `$metrics_to_process` include:
 `BENERG`                Total binding energy between ligand and protein;
 `BENERG.rgn`            Total binding energy between ligand and specific regions of the protein, e.g. TMR6;
+`BEST`                  Total ligand-protein binding energy of the most favorable pose.
 `vdWRPL`                Total van der Waals repulsion (i.e. where atoms are < 4Å apart) ligand to protein;
 `vdWRPL.rgn`            Total vdW repulsion between ligand and regions of protein;
 `POLSAT`                Ligand's sum polar satisfaction, a measure of polar-polar and nonpolar-nonpolar proximity;